goschtl/zope/bluebream/website/docs/v1.0/tutorial.rst

 function.
 The `zc.recipe.egg
 <http://pypi.python.org/pypi/zc.recipe.egg>`_ is an advanced Buildout
 recipe with many features to deal with egg.
-Majority of the dependencies will come as part of the main appliation egg.
+Majority of the dependencies will come as part of the main application egg.
 The option ``eggs`` list all the eggs.
 The first egg, ``ticketcollector`` is the main locally developing egg.
 The last option, ``interpreter`` specify the name of custom interpreter create